-Old fashioned effervescent soda recipes were often used in homes and in small village pharmacies that could not afford the luxury of a marble soda fountain to manufacture soda water.
+Baking soda drink recipes were often used in 19th-century homes and by village pharmacies to make sodas when they could not afford the luxury of a marble soda fountain to manufacture soda water.

 Get ready for some fun.
 You're about to try some of the earliest soda fountain recipes ever published.
-These fizzy soft drink recipes are very easy to make, and although they might seem unusual at first glance, you'll be pleasantly surprised at how refreshing they actually taste.
+These fizzy beverages are very easy to make, and although they do seem unusual, you'll be surprised at how refreshing they actually taste.

-When the customer ordered a soda, the druggist would add several tablespoonfuls of "soda syrup" to a glass of ice-cold water — soda syrups are acidic and tend to be more watery than the regular soda syrups.
+When a customer ordered an Effervescent Soda, the old time druggist would add several tablespoonfuls of "effervescent soda syrup" to a glass of ice-cold water — effervescent soda syrups are acidic and tend to be more watery than the regular soda syrups.

-While the thought of putting household baking soda in a beverage may seem a bit odd or downright weird, I believe you will be pleasantly surprised with the results.
+While the thought of putting household baking soda in a beverage might seem a bit odd or downright weird, I believe you will be pleasantly surprised with the taste results.

-I sometimes enjoy mixing 1 to 3 teaspoonfuls of sugar, 1/2 teaspoonful of white flour, and 1/4 teaspoonful of baking soda in a glass of ice-cold water until it's completely dissolved; if you're wondering, the flour holds the bubbles longer.)
+I sometimes mix 1 to 3 teaspoonfuls of sugar, 1/2 teaspoonful of white flour, and 1/4 teaspoonful of baking soda in a glass of ice-cold water until it's completely dissolved.
+(If you're wondering, the flour holds the bubbles longer.)

 Aunt Babette's Cook Book (1889)